Student Voices Transform Teaching

 Breakout Sessions B

-Electronic Gallery Walk: an Excel Online Solution for Large Enrollment Classroom Activities lead by Dr. Steve Smith and Linda James.
+- Electronic Gallery Walk: an Excel Online Solution for Large Enrollment Classroom Activities, Classroom 209

 Team Based Learning in an interactive video conferencing environment.